-Thinking outside the box in today’s post – yes, I am wearing bright colors (nothing new there), but I am almost never mix patterns so there I am!
+Thinking outside the box in today’s post – yes, I am wearing bright colors (nothing new there), but I am almost never mix prints and patterns so there I am!
 Stepped outside my comfort zone and I like it!
 LOL!

 Nothing more easy/ breezy than wearing floral patterns in the summer, correct?
 Love these flowy pants in a fun floral pattern with the thick dark navy trim at the bottom.
 I don’t have to even say how comfortable they are because obviously even by the look of these you can tell they feel like pajama pants haha!
 I mean, barely feel them on my skin and they are perfect for a hot summer day!

 My orange flats are perfect here – two vibrant colors mixed here together (yellow and orange) and they create a fun color combo.
-Obviously the floral pattern on my flats is tiny and some may not even notice it, but I thought the two florals looked great together and I went with it.
+Obviously the floral print on my flats is tiny and some may not even notice it, but I thought the two florals looked great together and I went with it.

 Word of advice when mixing patterns: 1.
 Mix patterns in the same or similar color palette.
 Even if the patterns are VERY different, the same/ similar color palette will help create a cohesive look.